coop-tim/maui-sample/README.md

 ## Long paths

 Problems with the Xamarin.Firebase.iOS.Core package mean that installation can fail on Windows due to long paths See https://github.com/dotnet/maui/issues/17828.
-To combat this, you need to enable long paths in the registry and move your local nuget cache:
+To combat this, you need to enable long paths in the registry and move your local nuget cache.
+You should also keep the path to your project as short as possible.:

 **Powershell**